-The Behaviour Code, the Bullying and Harassment Policy, and the Sexual Misconduct Policy are all part of Parliament's Independent Complaints and Grievances Scheme (ICGS), which has been in place since July 2018.
+The Behaviour Code, the Bullying and Harassment Policy, and the Sexual Misconduct Policy are all part of Parliament's Independent Complaints and Grievance Scheme (ICGS), which has been in place since July 2018.
 The first Annual Report on the operation of the scheme has now been published.

 In 2017, the House of Commons Commission appointed Dame Laura Cox to carry out an enquiry into bullying and harassment in the Commons Service.
 The Laura Cox report was published on 15 October 2018, and progress has been made on its principal recommendations.